attila-lendvai/maru/README.md

 `eval` executable.
 Then it uses that executable to compile itself (and provide the foundations for stage `(n+1)`).

+The `boot.l` and `emit.l` files are kept in the same branch with the `eval.l` whose semantics they depend on.
+IOW, the `maru.2` stage is built using the `eval` executable, `boot.l`, and `emit.l` of the previous stage (`maru.1`).

-During the build the bootstrap stages are `git checkout`'ed under `build/` and they are built there.
+During the build the bootstrap stages are locally `git checkout`'ed into `build/` and they are built there (this becomes recursive with multiple stages).
 A new stage needs to be opened when you want to use a new feature of the language in the code implementing the language itself.

-My plan is not only to grow, but also to *shrink* the languages (i.e. introduce "negative" bootstrap stages).
+My plan is not only to grow, but also to *shrink* the languages (i.e. try to introduce "negative" bootstrap stages).
 This will be part of the collaboration with Daniel A. Nagy's [seedling](https://github.com/nagydani/seedling/) project.

 ### Build instructions

-From the default branch (currently `maru.1`) invoke `make test-bootstrap`.
+TL;DR: From the default branch (currently `maru.3`) invoke `make test-bootstrap`.

 **Linux:**